OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

    :capalign: justify
    :figwidth: 100%

-Bad references are very common.
+Bad references are common.
 In fact,  **every reference starts out with a bad value**.
 Correct code overwrites the bad value with a correct reference to a pointee, and thereafter the reference works fine.
 There is nothing automatic that gives a reference a valid pointee.
-Quite the opposite |---| most languages make it easy to omit this important step.
 You just have to program carefully.
+Fortunately, in Java, the compiler will usually spot when a reference variable has not been initialized, and generate an error (meaning that you cannot even complete compiling and run the program).

+On the other hand, that does not stop you from assigning the variable to something that will lead to a serious problem later.
 If your code is crashing, a bad reference should be your first suspicion.
-In Java, the run-time system sets each reference to ``null`` when it is allocated and checks it each time it is dereferenced.
+In Java, the run-time system checks each time that a reference variable is dereferenced to see if it is ``null``.
+So code can still exhibit reference bugs, but the kind that dereferences a ``null`` value will at least halt politely on the offending line.
+A runtime error called ``NullPointerException`` will occur and the program will stop.
-So code can still exhibit reference bugs, but they will halt politely on the offending line.
-As a result, it is much easier to locate and fix reference bugs in dynamic languages (Java).
-The run-time checks are also a reason why such languages always run at least a little slower than a compiled language like C or C++.
+As a result, it is much easier to locate and fix reference bugs in Java.
+Such run-time checks are also a reason why Java tends to run at least a little slower than a language like C or C++.

-One way to think about reference code is that operates at two levels |---| reference level and pointee level.
+One way to think about reference code is that operates at two levels
+|---| reference level and pointee level.
 The trick is that **both** levels need to be initialized and connected for things to work.
-(1) the reference must be allocated, (2) the pointee must be allocated, and (3) the reference must be assigned to point to the pointee.
+(1) The reference must be allocated,
+(2) The pointee must be allocated, and (3) the reference must be assigned to point to the pointee.
 It's rare to forget step (1).
 But forget (2) or (3), and the whole thing will blow up at the first dereference.
+For example, a popular mistake is declare a string variable, but then never assign it an actual string before tyring to print or otherwise use it.
-Remember to account for both levels |---| make a memory drawing during your design to make sure it's right.
+Remember to account for both levels.
+Making a memory drawing during your design can help to make sure that it's right.

-What happens when a dereference to a bad reference occur?
-A runtime error called ``NullPointerException`` will occur and the program will crash.
-There are some techniques that prevent the program from crashing like using :term:`Exceptions`.

 The ``Employee`` Class